 Before moving forward, ask these questions to gauge transparency, culture, offers, and pressure tactics when dealing with life settlement companies.

-Many life settlement companies use these sort of pressure tactics but a policy’s value will not likely evaporate overnight.
+Many life settlement direct companies use pressure tactics like “expiring offers” that don’t allow time for a second opinion.
+But if qualified, a policy’s value will not likely evaporate overnight.
 Introduce a life settlement broker and watch your previous offer “expire” and be replaced with a newer higher offer.
+If planning to sell direct, ask your direct buyer these three questions.

 Monday-Friday